Metal Clay Beginners Page

 You can use a normal sized jam-jar if you have one or a small plastic box from your kitchen.

-Once you have a little fresh slip in your container, add to this to keep a good supply.
+Once you have a little fresh paste in your container, add to this to keep a good supply.
 Any small lumps of metal clay that collect on your work surface can be dropped into the slip jar and stirred in.
-When you file the edges of your dry metal clay pieces to smooth them, the filings can all go into the slip pot.
+When you file the edges of your dry metal clay pieces to smooth them, the filings can all go into the paste pot.
 Stir them in and check the consistency of the slip, add more water if necessary and it’ll always be there to use.